ombulabs/blog/_posts/2016-01-22-let-vs-instance.markdown

 SQL (0.3ms)  INSERT INTO `users` (`email`, `username`, `created_at`, `updated_at`) VALUES ('bar@ombulabs.com', 'barbar', '2016-01-22 16:47:45', '2016-01-22 16:47:45')
 ```

 As we can see in the log output, we count 6 SQL Inserts for the instance example and just 4 SQL Inserts for the `let` example.
 This is because the variables configured with `let` will be loaded if we directly call them.
-This behaviour is called lazy loading and forgives small mistakes when writing tests.
+This behavior is called lazy loading and forgives small mistakes when writing tests.

 If we now have a closer look at the instance variable example, you see there the use of `before`.
-This is the default RSpec behaviour and actually translates to `before(:each)`.
+This is the default RSpec behavior and actually translates to `before(:each)`.
 This means the `before` block gets executed before **every** single test.
 If you have a really complex test setup in which you use a `before(:each)`, you are most likely wasting a lot of time setting up your tests.

 For the next example I'm going to use `before(:all)` to see what changes.
 So my before block looks now like this: